-Do you keep chocolate cake in the fridge?
+Do you keep the chocolate cake in the fridge?

-You don’t have to keep chocolate cake in the fridge, but it certainly extends the lifespan.
+You don’t have to keep the chocolate cake in the fridge, but it certainly extends its lifespan.
 Chocolate cakes with perishable ingredients will need to be refrigerated ASAP, so they do not go bad.

 Does chocolate fudge cake need to be refrigerated?

 Chocolate fudge cakes can follow the same recommendations as above: a few days at room temp, up to a week in the fridge, and up to six months in the freezer.